mvictor3/spotify-dashboard/GolandProjects/spotify-dashboard/README.md

 - Remember the password you set during installation
 - Use postgres as the user (default)

-Frontend Setup (Vite + React)
+Frontend Setup (React)
-- npm create vite@latest . -- --template react
 - npm install
-- npm install react-router-dom

 Running the project:

 Backend:
 - Run with go run main.go
+- runs localhost:8080

 Frontend:
 - Run npm run dev
+- runs localhost:5173

 Favoriting Songs:

-Favoriting is not yet implement in Frontend UI
+Favoriting is not yet implemented in Frontend UI

 To favorite a song via API:
-- Use curl to favroite a song in the CMD terminal of backend using the track name
+- Use curl to favorite a song in the CMD terminal of backend using the track name
 - Use this following command in your terminal:
-- example: curl -X POST http://localhost:8080/favorites/save \ -H "Content-Type: application/json" \ -d '{"track_id":"Levitating Dua Lipa"}'
+- example: curl -X POST http://localhost:8080/favorites/save -H "Content-Type: application/json" -d "{\"track_id\":\"Levitating Dua Lipa\"}"

 Make sure your backend server is running on localhost:8080 first.